 This is especially when the thoracic spine positioning and shoulder mobility are less than perfect.
 Or in other words, you have bad posture.

-Bad posture, in turn, creates an internally rotated movement at the gleno-humeral joint which reduces the area of structures so it can glide through.
+Bad posture, in turn, creates an internally rotated movement at the glenohumeral (shoulder) joint which reduces the area of structures so it can glide through safely.

 Additionally, bad posture prevents the shoulder blades from working correctly.